brendisurfs/OrbxBatchExport/README.md

 ### Important to know
 All rights belong to their respective owners.
 I am not professionally affiliated with, nor do I work for Otoy, the Octane core team, or any other related party.
 I am a web developer with a love for web-oriented processes and 3D rendering.

+# INSTRUCTIONS

+This node is for batch exporting ORBX files from the Octane ROP in Houdini.

+You are going to need:

+- Octane (hopefully you have it)

+- A mouse that works

+- A plan?

+### Step 1.
+Set your Octane ROP.
+Set your output folder for the ORBX batch exporter to export to.

+### Step 2.
+ Set your appropriate scene start and end frames.
+By default these are $FSTART and $FEND.
+Feel free to modify these as necessary.

+### Step 3.
+Set your batching interval.
+Example: 12 on the int slider means it will batch 12 frames together in an orbx.
+If the scene cannot be divided in increments of 12 evenly, it will auto calculate the necessary final section to export.

+### Step 4.
+Hitting export will export to your orbx folder destination.
+It will print in the python console the location and number of batches exported.

+a video breakdown can be found here: https://vimeo.com/551334253